The Conversation &

 We cannot make our recommendations in a vacuum.
 We need to participate in a risk/benefit analysis: does the risk of aspiration/choking when eating and drinking by mouth outweigh the benefit of remaining on some form of oral intake.

-The SLP should be directly involved with the palliative care team and the conversation.
+The SLP should be directly involved with the medical team and palliative care team, making sure to clear up any myths and misunderstandings that may affect a clear conversation.

 In the past I heard doctors say: “She does not need a swallowing evaluation, because we are not going to make her NPO anyway.”
 In the past, SLPs have been seen as those who only recommend NPO.
 We have been working for years to end that myth.
 SLPs have so much more to add to the conversation.

-The SLP can assist the team by answering critical questions:
+SLPs assist the palliative care team by answering critical questions:

-Is the person having difficulty swallowing certain types of food, liquid, and pills?
+- Is the person having difficulty swallowing certain types of food, liquid, and pills?
 How severe is the issue?
-How high is the aspiration/choking risk?
+How high is the aspiration and choking risk?

-Can we make adjustments in the care of the person to increase safety (i.e., oral care, positioning, diet modifications, hand-over-hand feeding, small-frequent meals with high caloric content, etc)?
+Can we make adjustments in the care of the person to increase safety if that is still a goal (e.g., oral hygiene, oral moisturizers, positioning, diet modifications, hand-over-hand feeding, small-frequent meals with high caloric content, etc.)?

-Is the poor nutritional intake due to a physiological difficulty swallowing or potentially other factors that could be addressed with compensatory techniques (i.e., cognitive decline, poor awareness of food in the mouth, distractibility, sensorimotor impairments)?
+The SLP will collaborate with the whole medical team regarding: Is the poor nutritional intake due to a physiological difficulty swallowing or potentially other mealtime factors that could be addressed with compensatory techniques (i.e., cognitive decline, poor awareness of food in the mouth, distractibility, sensorimotor impairments)?
 At the same time the doctor will be looking into factors such as: reversible causes for cognitive decline, infection, depression and medication side effects.
-See also Curran (1990) in Dysphagia for the myriad of non-dysphagic reasons for reduced food intake (i.e., mealtime disruption with testing, taste/smell disturbances, gastric distention, etc).
+See also Jean Curran’s 1990 review of geriatric nutrition (Dysphagia, (5), 72-76) for the myriad of non-dysphagic reasons for reduced food intake (i.e., mealtime disruption with testing, taste/smell disturbances, gastric distention, depression, cancer, etc).

 Avoid solely recommending NPO.
 This may steer the family to ask for a feeding tube placement, rather than thinking in terms of: “would my mom have wanted aggressive care or comfort care at the end of life?”

-Provide options for the patient and family to consider, from the most aggressive to most comfort-oriented?
+Provide options for the person and family to consider, from the most aggressive to most comfort-oriented?

-Train techniques for safer (not necessarily the safest) and more comfortable eating and drinking (i.e., slight diet modifications or swallow strategies).
+Train techniques for safer (not necessarily the safest) and more comfortable eating and drinking (i.e., slight diet modifications or safer swallowing strategies).

-Teach tips on feeding, positioning, amount, rate, and how to notice signs of distress to discontinue a meal.
+Teach tips on feeding, positioning, amount, rate, and how to notice signs of fatigue and/or distress to discontinue a meal.

 Work with the registered dietitian (RD) regarding adding high-calorie supplements (See Hanson, L.C., Ersek, M., Gilliam, R., & Carey, T.S.
 (2011).
 Oral feeding options for people with dementia: A systematic review.
 JAGS, 59, 463-472.)

-Suggest keeping the mouth comfortable with good oral hygiene and an artificial saliva substitute.
-Sometimes a patient is satiated by just a few sips of water or ice chips.
+Suggest keeping the mouth comfortable with good oral hygiene and an artificial saliva substitute/mouth moisturizer.
+Sometimes an individual at the end of life will be satiated by just a few sips of water or ice chips.

 Help the family understand that what they are seeing is part of the natural course of advanced dementia and/or end-stage-illness.
-With very advanced dementia, for example, the patient may bite on a spoon because they do not recognize what to do with a utensil.
-He/she may hold food in the mouth, because they are not able to perform the conscious/cognitive act of initiating the mouth movements to move the food to the back of the mouth.
+With very advanced dementia, for example, the individual may bite on a spoon because they do not recognize what to do with a utensil.
+They may hold food in the mouth, because they are not able to perform the conscious/cognitive act of initiating the mouth movements to form a ball of food and move it to the back of the mouth.

 But, fortunately the tide is turning, and the push for aggressive care at the end of a person’s life is slowly subsiding.
 More hospitals are adding palliative care teams.
 Recently at the hospital, I heard a doctor immediately and gently advise against a feeding tube, saying: “less is more in a situation like this.”